osmandapp/web/main/docs/user/search/search-address.md

 </Tabs>

 Address search simplifies the search and navigation process, ensures accuracy and usability, and reduces the time it takes to find the right address.
-- To use the Address Search function, you have to [download a map](../start-with/download-maps.md) of the required area first .
+- **To use the Address Search function, you have to [download a map](../start-with/download-maps.md) of the required area first.**

-- The search is based on the data located in the visible area of the map on the device screen.
-If you do not find anything, OsmAnd offers to increase the search radius.
+- *The search is based on the data located in the visible area of the map on the device screen.
+If you do not find anything, OsmAnd offers to increase the search radius.*

 - The address information in OsmAnd contains all [OSM tag keys](https://wiki.openstreetmap.org/w/index.php?title=Key:addr).

 You can perform an **Address Search** using 5 options such as: